Sisters of St. Francis of Penance and Christian Charity

-The Sisters of St. Francis of Penance and Christian Charity is a Roman Catholic religious congregation for women.
-A third order secular group, the sisters are not cloistered nuns but active in the world, having historically been primarily involved in teaching, although they have participated in the care of the sick and poor, hospital work, mission work, and other activities.
+The Sisters of St. Francis of Penance and Christian Charity is a Catholic religious congregation for women.
+A third order Regular [not Secular] group, the sisters are not cloistered nuns but active in the world, having historically been primarily involved in teaching, although they have participated in the care of the sick and poor, hospital work, mission work, and other activities.

 History

 The international congregation was founded by Mother Magdalen (Catherine) Daemen (1787–1858) in 1835 in the town of Heythuysen in the Netherlands.
-The Sisters were asked by Jesuit priests in Buffalo to come and serve the Roman Catholic families of German descent who were living there.
+The Sisters were asked by Jesuit priests in Buffalo to come and serve the Catholic families of German descent who were living there.
 In 1874, the first three missionary sisters, accompanied by General Superior Mother Aloysia Lenders, arrived in Buffalo, New York.
-The Sisters began serving in the Roman Catholic Diocese of Buffalo.
+The Sisters began serving in the Diocese of Buffalo.
 There are now ten provinces, worldwide, with the central administration in Rome, Italy.